-The following Options were granted and issued to Mr Julian Ford on his appointment on 7 July 2021.
+The following Options were granted to Mr Andrew at the shareholder meeting on 28 November 2022 and issued on 22 December 2022.
 These options vested immediately.

+Number and Recipient Exercise Price Expiry date Value per Option Tranche 1 2,000,000 to Mr Andrew (or nominee) \$0.05 9 August 2025 \$0.01880

+The following Options were issued and granted to Mr Ford on 9 August 2022, and vested immediately.

-Number and Recipient Exercise Price Expiry date Value per Option Tranche 1 2,000,000 to Mr Ford (or his nominee) \$0.048 7 July 2024 \$0.02450 Tranche 2 2,000,000 to Mr Ford (or his nominee) \$0.055 7 July 2024 \$0.02376 Tranche 3 2,000,000 to Mr Ford (or his nominee) \$0.074 7 July 2024 \$0.02208
+Number and Recipient Exercise Price Expiry date Value per Option Tranche 1 2,000,000 to Mr Ford (or nominee) \$0.05 9 August 2025 \$0.01775

-The following Options were granted to Mr David Lenigas on his appointment on 10 March 2022 and issued on 30 May 2022 following shareholder approval on 19 May 2022.
+The following Options were committed to be granted to Mr Mead on his appointment on 21 November 2022, subject to shareholder approval that is not yet obtained.
 These options vested immediately.
-These options were effectively granted on 10 March 2022 because Mr Lenigas' agreement required an alternative remuneration package of equivalent value negotiated in good faith if the shareholders did not approve these options.
+These options were effectively granted on 21 November 2022 because Mr Mead's agreement requires alternative remuneration of equivalent value negotiated in good faith if the shareholders did not approve these options.

-Number and Recipient Exercise Price Expiry date Value per Option Tranche 1 20,000,000 to Mr Lenigas (or nominee) \$0.05 30 May 2025 \$0.01613
+Number and Recipient Exercise Price Expiry date Value per Option Tranche 1 2,000,000 to Mr Mead (or nominee) \$0.05 9 August 2025 \$0.01962

 2 The fair value of Options issued as remuneration is calculated using a Black-Scholes Option Pricing model with the fair value allocated to each reporting period to vesting date.
+Remuneration with share options is considered performance related.